nullgemm/willis/readme.md

 # Willis
 Willis is a portable keyboard and mouse input library for X11, Wayland, Windows and macOS.
-It is lightweight and self-contained, making it suitable for use with custom windowing code or low-level abstractions libraries like [Globox](https://github.com/nullgemm/globox).
+It is lightweight and self-contained, making it suitable for use with custom windowing code or low-level abstraction libraries like [Globox](https://github.com/nullgemm/globox).

 ## Features